KaterinaWalter/webdocs/docs/unit04/notes404.md

 ```html
 <div class="week" style="background-color: lightblue; color: darkblue; padding: 10px; border: 2px solid #ccc;">Soccer Practice</div>
 ```

-1. **Direct Styling:**
-   By using the `style` property on each element, you can immediately change its appearance.
-This is useful for dynamic updates based on user interactions or other events.

-2. **Enhanced Visual Feedback:**
-   Changing the background color, text color, padding, and border helps make the updated Soccer Practice days stand out, much like highlighting a special event on your personal calendar.

-3. **Inline vs. Class-Based Styling:**
-   The styles applied here are added directly to the elements (inline).
+> The styles applied here are added directly to the elements (inline).
 While this is powerful for immediate changes, consider using CSS classes for larger projects to keep your styling organized.

+---

+## Events & Event Listeners

 ---